VictorEscribano/MTG-Deck/README.md

 This tool is still in development, and there are several possible improvements and extensions that could be added in the future.
 Some ideas include:

 - Adding the image mana cost to the GUI
-- Add synergy graph based on the 17Lands API using the GIH (Game in Hand) metric
+- Integrate 17Lands API data to enhance the synergy analysis
 - Apply dimensionality reduction techniques to see the less relevant cards of the deck.
 - Adding support for different output formats (e.g. CSV, Excel, LaTeX).
 - Implementing more sophisticated analysis of the deck's mana curve (e.g. calculating the average mana cost, detecting color imbalances).